 Our range of mountain bikes is comprised exclusively of high performance brands that offer great value lower-end bikes, as well as top-end race machines.
-We stock Specialized, Whyte, Santa Cruz and Yeti, amongst others.
+We stock Cannondale, Whyte, Santa Cruz and Yeti, Ridgeback, Kinesis amongst others.
 If you don't see a particular model from one of our stocked brands online, we should still be able to get hold of it.
 Feel free to call the shop for free impartial advice on choosing your ideal mountain bike.

 If you can't find what you are looking for please e-mail or telephone as we have a massive stockholding in our high street store.
 Click one of the links above to see the products within the section.